-If you take calcium supplement you may want to consider stop taking it as a new study just found that increasing calcium intake is unlikely to boost bone health or prevent fractures.
+If you take a calcium supplement you may want to consider stop taking it as a new study just found that increasing calcium intake is unlikely to boost bone health or prevent fractures.
 Even if you try to increase your calcium intake through your diet this may not make a difference as concluded by the two studies published in the British Medical Journal.
 Surprised?
 I am not actually and I will tell you why in a second.

 The first study found that increasing calcium intake from dietary sources or by taking supplements produces small (1-2%) increases in bone mineral density, which “are unlikely to lead to a clinically meaningful reduction in risk of fracture.”
 (1) For this reason calcium supplements should not be recommended for fracture prevention.

 The second study found that dietary calcium intake is not associated with risk of fracture, and ‘there is no clinical trial evidence that increasing calcium intake from dietary sources prevents fractures’.
 (1)